jelicas/jelicas.github.io/_posts/2022-05-10-facebook-sign-in-ionic-with-capacitor-firebase-auth-draft.markdown

 ![Facebook enable](/assets/images/facebookenable.png)

-To complete set up, add this OAuth redirect URI to your Facebook app configuration.
+To complete set up, copy this OAuth redirect URI to your Facebook app configuration.

-Go to Facebook Dashboard and select Facebook login setup.
+Copy URI from Firebase and go to Facebook Dashboard and select Facebook login setup.
 ![Facebook redirect](/assets/images/facebookloginsetup.png)

-Select Facebook Settings from side menu and copy OAuth Redirect URI and then save changes.
+Select Facebook Settings from side menu on the left and copy OAuth Redirect URI and then save changes.
 ![Facebook redirect](/assets/images/facebookredirect.png)

 Get back to Firebase and click the save button.